 Some people get carried away with exercise in the summer.
-Many sedentary people take up sports or decide to start jogging because summer is almost universally accepted as everybody’s favorite season.
-Summer inspires activity and motivates people to expand their horizons.
+Many sedentary people take up sports or decide to start jogging because summer is almost universally accepted as everybody’s favorite season – and then the heat can take its toll and your client’s motivation may turn to mush.
+Summer inspires activity and motivates people to expand their horizons, so it’s important to go into it purposefully as to not get ‘burned’ out.

 Having a summertime action plan for clients to follow is a good way to keep them on track.
 Make a punch list of the things that they should do to get the most out of their summer activities in a smart and safe way.